shivamjha779/shivamjha779/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I am Shivam.
-I am a third-year student at Malaviya National Institute of Technology Jaipur.
+I am a final-year student at Malaviya National Institute of Technology Jaipur.
 My main interest lies in Data structure and algorithms.
-I also have basic knowledge Web Development.
-I am always curious to learn about web, GNU/Linux, DSA.
+I also have basic knowledge of Web Development.
+I am always curious to learn about web dev, GNU/Linux, DSA.
 - 🔭 I’m currently working on Web Dev
 - 🌱 I’m currently learning DSA
 - 👯 I’m looking to collaborate on Web Dev and Learning DSA